 IP assignment on demand means suppose there is a shortage of real IP addresses then IP addresses are pooled centrally.
 If one wants to use the internet, then the IP address is assigned on the temporary basis, when work is done the IP address is withdrawn and given to some other user (machine).

-DHCP supports temporary allocation (leases) of IP addresses.
+DHCP assists impermanent allocation (leases) of IP addresses.
 In other words, the IP’s are assigned for a limited amount of time and as the lease expires the IP’s are withdrawn.
-DHCP is necessary for the wireless networks where these computers can attach and detach quickly.
+DHCP is necessary for the wireless networks where these computers can fasten and unfasten quickly.

-- Lease Expiry Timer – When this timer expires, system start crashing because the host does not have a valid IP address in the network.
+- Lease Expiry Timer: When this timer expires, system begins crashing for the reason that there is no valid IP address for a host over the network.

 Key Differences Between BOOTP and DHCP